versia-pub/server/docs/glitch-soc.md

     # Server the assets were ripped from (and any eventual CDNs)
     server = ["https://tech.lgbt"]
     ```
-    (you can disable the normal frontend option as it will not be used anymore)

     The `server` option can be left as-is, unless you have downloaded your own `index.html` file from a different Glitch instance.
 4. Start Lysand and navigate to `/` to see the Glitch frontend in action.